Mixed train: North America

 In North America, most branch lines, and sections of main lines, were worked by mixed trains.
 One or more passenger trains had served some routes, which switched to mixed trains as increased use of cars after the First World War depressed passenger traffic.
 These were freight trains, that rarely had more than one passenger car, and sometimes ran with a combined passenger, mail and baggage car.
 Distinct from the typical slow version was the Prince Rupert fish/passenger express.
 The former slower types were sometimes called way freights, whose end coincided with numerous passenger services over several decades terminating in the 1970s.
 In the US, the Seaboard Coast Line Atlanta–Augusta mixed train operated until 1983.

 The last mixed train on the Canadian Pacific Railway was the Midland's Windsor–Truro, Nova Scotia mixed train, which operated until 1979.
-By 1990, mixed trains existed on only four routes in Canada, namely the Via Rail (formerly Canadian National Railway) Wabowden–Churchill (ceased 2002) and The Pas–Lynn Lake, the Ontario Northland Cochrane–Moosonee, and the Quebec North Shore and Labrador Sept Isles–Labrador City/Schefferville.
+By 1990, mixed trains existed on only four routes in Canada, namely the Via Rail (formerly Canadian National Railway) Wabowden–Churchill (ceased 2002) and The Pas–Lynn Lake, the Ontario Northland Cochrane–Moosonee, and the Quebec North Shore and Labrador's Sept-Îles–Labrador City/Schefferville.

 Currently, the Keewatin Railway's The Pas–Pukatawagan leases passenger cars from Via Rail.
 Tshiuetin Rail Transportation operates in northern Quebec.
 These operations are the two surviving mixed trains in North America.